Interface In Java Interview Questions

 • Yes, an interface can contain another interface

-• This is referred to as Nested interface
+• This is referred to as a Nested interface

-• An interface declaration contained inside another class or interface is known as Nested interface
+• An interface declaration contained inside another class or interface is known as a Nested interface

-• During compilation, compiler inserts/add the static keyword to the nested interface
+• During compilation, the compiler inserts/add the static keyword to the nested interface

 DemoInterfaceA.java